 - 1 3/4 cup graham cracker crumbs or vanilla wafers – (*gluten-free version use gluten-free graham cracker crumbs)

 - 3 tablespoons granulated sugar

-In a mixing bowl, combine graham cracker crumbs, butter and sugar.
-Firmly press mixture into bottom and slightly up sides of an 9-inch springform pan coated with cooking spray.
+In a mixing bowl, combine graham cracker crumbs, butter, and sugar.
+Firmly press mixture into bottom and slightly up sides of a 9-inch springform pan coated with cooking spray.
 Bake at 350° for 10 minutes, remove from oven and allow to cool while preparing the filling.